Household Waste Recycling Centre booking form privacy notice

 Information collected on our behalf

-When you book a visit to an HWRC, we collect the following personal information when you provide it to us:
+When you book a visit to a HWRC or complete an optional customer satisfaction survey regarding your experience of using the online booking form and your visit to a HWRC, we collect the following personal information when you provide it to us:

-- your contact details - e.g. name, email address and telephone number
+- your contact details - for example your name, email address, telephone number and postcode

-- your vehicle details - e.g. vehicle registration plate number, type of vehicle etc.
+- your vehicle details - for example your vehicle registration plate number, make and type of vehicle etc

 We may also collect the following information should you provide it to us: